chenweizhuo/ReTD/README.md

 ### Data

 **Generated Images**
 Our data can be downloaded from [GenImage](https://github.com/GenImage-Dataset/GenImage).
 Extract the `.zip` file and place the `data` directory inside the root directory of this repository.
-All generated images are readily available in `data/generated`.
-For Stable Diffusion and Kandinsky, the directory name also contains the CLIP model used to extract the prompts, e.g., `CompVis-stable-diffusion-v1-1-ViT-L-14-openai`.
-We also provide the extracted prompts in `data/raw/prompts`.
+The real folder contains the collected images from ImageNet.
 ```
 data
 ├── real